Toric G-solid Fano threefolds: Introduction

 \section{Introduction}

-Fano varieties with many symmetries appear naturally in many geometrical problems.
+Fano varieties with many symmetries appear naturally in several geometric problems.
 A special role among them is played by the so-called $G$-Fano varieties \cite{Prokhorov2013}, which naturally occur as the end product of the equivariant Minimal Model~Program for rationally connected varieties.
 Recall from \cite{Prokhorov2013} that a \emph{$G$-Fano variety} is a pair $(X,G)$ consisting of a Fano variety $X$ and an algebraic subgroup $G$ in $\mathrm{Aut}(X)$ such that \begin{enumerate} \item the singularities of $X$ are terminal (mild); \item the $G$-invariant part $\mathrm{Cl}(X)^{G}$ of the class group of $X$ has rank $1$ ($G$-minimal). \end{enumerate}

 In dimension two, we know the complete list of $G$-Fano varieties \cite{DolgachevIskovskikh}, which are traditionally called $G$-del Pezzo surfaces.
-In \cite{Prokhorov,Prokhorov2013}, Prokhorov obtained many deep results about $G$-Fano threefolds for finite group $G$.
-Nevertheless we still lack their complete classification.
-In higher dimensions, our knowledge of $G$-Fano varieties is limited to some interesting examples.
+In \cite{Prokhorov,Prokhorov2013}, Prokhorov obtained many deep results about $G$-Fano threefolds for G finite.
+A complete classification is still lacking.
+In higher dimensions, our knowledge of $G$-Fano varieties is limited to some sporadic examples.

 Since by definition a $G$-Fano variety $X$ is a $G$-Mori fibre space (see \cite[Definition~1.1.5]{CheltsovShramov}), to describe its $G$-equivariant birational geometry, it is enough to classify all $G$-birational maps from $X$ to other $G$-Mori fibre spaces.
 By \cite{Co95,HaconMcKernan}, each such birational map can be decomposed into a sequence of elementary links, which are known as $G$-Sarkisov links.
-Then, following \cite{Co00,CheltsovShramov,CheltsovShramov2017,Avilov}, we say that a $G$-Fano variety $X$ is: \begin{itemize} \item $G$-birationally super-rigid if no $G$-Sarkisov link starts at $X$; \item $G$-birationally rigid if every $G$-Sarkisov link that starts at $X$ also ends at $X$; \item $G$-solid if $X$ is not $G$-birational to a~$G$-Mori fibre space with positive dimensional base. \end{itemize}
+Then, following \cite{AO2018,CheltsovShramov,CheltsovShramov2017,Co00}, we say that a $G$-Fano variety $X$ is: \begin{itemize} \item $G$-birationally super-rigid if no $G$-Sarkisov link starts at $X$; \item $G$-birationally rigid if every $G$-Sarkisov link that starts at $X$ also ends at $X$; \item $G$-solid if $X$ is not $G$-birational to a~$G$-Mori fibre space with positive dimensional base. \end{itemize} If $X$ is $G$-solid, then all $G$-Mori fibre spaces that are $G$-birational to $X$ are terminal Fano threefolds --- they form a set $\mathcal{P}_G(X)$, which we call the \emph{$G$-pliability} of $X$ \cite{CortiMella}.
+For instance, if $X$ is $G$-solid, then $\mathcal{P}_G(X)=\{X\}$ if and only if $X$ is $G$-birationally rigid.